-Since 1989, Gapforce have been experts when it comes to organising gap years.
-Our group trips last between two weeks to a year and are really life changing experiences!
+Since 1989, Gapforce has been experts when it comes to organising gap years.
+Our group trips last between two weeks to a year and are really life-changing experiences!

-South America is our most popular project and here's a few reasons why...
+South America is our most popular project and here are a few reasons why…

 Therefore, it’s vital to gain valuable language skills while travelling to South America.
 Our Gapforce programme offers intensive one on one Spanish lessons.
 But don’t worry, as you won’t be stuck in a classroom; it’s more than likely you will be testing your skills at a local bar!

 2. Machu Picchu is the 2nd most popular destination on Britain’s bucket list